$189,825Average Value$117Average Price per Sq Ft9Homes For Sale

 Kids who live north of Hulett Street are part of the Pleasant Valley Elementary School zone.
 But most residents live south of there and are zoned for Dr. Martin Luther King Jr. Elementary.
 Both elementary schools get a C-minus rating from Niche.
 King graduates move on to Oneida Middle School, also rated C-minus, and Schenectady High School, rated B-minus.
 The school has an International Baccalaureate (IB) Program and is also home to John Sayles School of Fine Arts, which provides an integrated Regents curriculum in the arts.
 The school has its own wing in the larger high school, which includes a theater, dance studio, digital arts lab, art gallery and music studio.

-A great entrance greets the students for the day at MLK Elementary School.
+A grand entrance greets students on the first day of school at MLK Elementary School.

-Oneida Middle School serves the grades of 6-8 in the Hamilton Hill area.
+Oneida Middle School serves grades 6-8 in the Hamilton Hill area.

 1/2